andrei-carniel/AppSTPA/Code/README.md

-This folder contains the **article codes**.
-To use them, follow the instructions: ...
+This folder contains the AppSTPA source code.

-The code is under the GPL license.
+**The code is under the GPL license.**

-The code will be free after article publication.
+The folder *venv* contains the used libraries.